BartyzalRadek/MLNotes/ANN_architectures.md

       - O(n * d^2) - n = input seq length, d = hidden representation dimension
     - Transformer:
       - Encoder calculates word embeddings in constant number of time steps
+      - Decoder can generate whole sequence in constant number of steps during training
-      - Decoder outputs one element of output sequence at a time = its sequential?
+      - Decoder outputs one element of output sequence at a time during inference = its sequential
       - O(n^2 * d) - worse in theory but in machine translation: d =~1000, n=~100 => 10x faster than RNN
   - **Whole architecture:**
   - Feed Forward layers at the same level share weights = it just one layer depicted as 2 to show that the comp. can be parallelized there